BirdVox/birdvoxclassify/docs/taxonomy.rst

 The ``taxonomy`` field contains nodes of the tree of the taxonomy. each of which contain the N-digit taxonomy reference ID, identifying information and aliases about the node, and the IDs of children nodes in the taxonomy.
 ``output_encoding`` specifies the taxonomy IDs associated with each element of an output probability vector produced by a classifier using this taxonomy.
+The order of the list associated with each level of the taxonomy corresponds to the position in an output vector.

 .. _output_format: